 There is definitely a fascination with the grandeur which surrounds the NFL circus.
 As with most things in America the NFL does it all bigger!
 Andrew Luck (who?)
 Indianapolis Colts Quarterback earned $24.5 million in 2016 salaries, a whopping $8 million MORE than Paul Pogba (soon to be ‘who’) Manchester United Midfielder.
 In addition to huge stars who are slowly becoming household names such as Tom Brady and Odell Beckham the games are dominated with colour, cheerleaders, and good-hearted support.
 What’s not to love!?
 It can be argued, in recent year, that many sports have been channelling their inner NFL with a Cam Newton inspired ‘dab’ culture reverberating through the Premier League and the F1 Instagram page showing boastful parallels.

-Can it ever rival Wimbledon or the Six Nations…?
+Can it ever rival the Six Nations…?

 Will it have to?
 The NFL season runs aside from the bigger summer events and can forge its own path in the Autumn Calendar.
 Whilst the NFL cannot rely on the same tradition and history (especially in London) to sell tickets which other sporting Calendar staples can, there is definitely a gap in the market for something new and exciting – two boxes the NFL certainly ticks.
 With Sporting Events, it’s definitely horses for courses and an NFL London Franchise would certainly add one more, very loud and flashy, bronco to the stable.